Accidental gap: Morphological gaps

 A morphological gap is the absence of a word that could exist given the morphological rules of a language, including its affixes.
 For example, in English a deverbal noun can be formed by adding either the suffix -al or -(t)ion to certain verbs (typically words from Latin through Anglo-Norman French or Old French).
 Some verbs, such as recite have two related nouns, recital and recitation.
 However, in many cases there is only one such noun, as illustrated in the chart below.
-Although in principle the morphological rules of English allow for other nouns, those words do not exist.
+Although in principle the morphological rules of English allow for other nouns, those words happen to not exist.